High Desert Chapter, NSDAR

-The chapter is proud to have one Daughter serving as a state committee chair.
+Members focus on honoring our country’s veterans and researching local cemeteries.
+The chapter is proud to have one Daughter serving as the State Librarian and one Daughter as a state committee chair.

-The town was originally created by “tie hacks” who cut timber in the mountains, floated the logs down the Green River, which flows nearby, then shaped them into rail ties at the town of Green River.
+The town was originally created by “tie hacks” who cut timber in the mountains, floated the logs down the nearby Green River, and then shaped them into rail ties at the town of Green River.
 The Union Pacific eventually established their division point at the town of Green River.
 The town was officially incorporated under the new laws of Wyoming on May 5, 1891.

 The town of Green River annually hosts Flaming Gorge Days, a community festival called “Southwest Wyoming’s Weekend of FUN!”

 High Desert Chapter, NSDAR, supports an historic preservation project that documents the graves in the Rock Springs Cemetery, then posts the information to the online site Find a Grave.
 Pictures of the gravestones are taken, and gravesite locations are documented.
 Obituaries are transcribed from microfilm at the Rock Springs Library.

 While transcribing obituaries, close attention is paid to military status, as over 1,580 veterans are buried in Rock Springs Cemetery.
 As a result of this work, 57 veterans were identified who did not have a gravestone, some for whom the location of the grave was unknown.

 In response to the research done on these veterans, the High Desert Chapter, NSDAR, decided to pursue obtaining military headstones from the Veterans Administration for those with unmarked graves.
 The two-year project was a collaborative effort, with the chapter receiving assistance from: